 - Can contextualize their local community within our global one

 - And actively collaborate with diverse people (even virtually!) to improve the state of the world.

 A global citizen sees beyond their own backyard.
 They have enough awareness of global trends to sense, if not trace, how what happens in their own locale affects others a world away.
 They see the interdependence of globalization, how the world has shrunk as technology has made it easier than ever to communicate, trade, and move around the world in record time.
 This awareness results from a combination of empathy and knowledge of the interconnectedness of our world.
 Technology has enabled anybody to be a global citizen without leaving their home.
 By attending to the crisis, respecting public health expertise, caring for the people in your community, and staying informed, you’re demonstrating a global awareness inherent to global citizenship.

 In this vein, a global citizen is someone who strives to learn how to live together, rather than apart.
 This is still true during a pandemic—social distancing doesn’t mean disconnecting from the world.
 If anything, by keeping your distance physically and following other precautions from trusted sources like the World Health Organization, you’re showing profound global solidarity.
-Being a global citizen means making the conscious decision to recognize, learn, and co-exist with people and build bridges to collaborate with others.
+Being a global citizen means making the conscious decision to recognize, learn, and co-exist with people and cultures, and build bridges for international collaboration.

 Why is global citizenship important?